WHY DO I SWEAT SO MUCH? : ARTICLE CONTENTS

 1. Hormones (Menopause, Pregnancy, Puberty)

-Hormonal changes and imbalances can wreak havoc on your body, and they can also be the reason you’re sweating too much.
+Hormonal changes and imbalances can wreak havoc on your body, and they can also be the reason you keep asking yourself why you sweat so much.

 Younger women can also experience hot flashes during PMS or their regular monthly cycle.
 This occurs due to rising progesterone levels (which increase body heat) and decreasing estrogen levels (which can affect your hypothalamus, the part in your brain that regulates body temperature).

 Those hot flashes lead to, you guessed it, sweat.
 Women aren’t alone, though.
 Recent studies suggest that low testosterone levels in men can also cause hot flashes and excess sweating.
 Most of the time, hormone-related hot flashes happen at nighttime.